OrdinaryDude2634/Kraken-Bypasser/README.md

-## How does it work?
+## How Does It Work?
-It works by deleting some log files and restarting processes to make the pc check harder, however do note it does not guarantee bypassing as i might have missed some things or the person checking might simply conclude you are guilty because of being too suspicious(e.g. having cleared logs)
+It works by deleting some log files and restarting processes to make the PC checks harder, however, do note it does not guarantee bypassing as I might have missed some things or the person checking might simply conclude you are guilty because of being too suspicious (e.g. having cleared logs)

-Here's a list of what it does in order
+Here's a list of what it does in order:
 * Delete Chrome history, cache and cookies
 * Delete TZ *(looks for any file named "chrome.exe" in the same directory)*
 * Delete %temp%